simplypstar/Milestone-Game-Project/README.md

 # Milestone-Game-Project
  Online Web-based Sudoku Game

+Had to replace the dash (-) in the id names with an underscore (_) to be comppatible with javascript

 References:
 YouTube- Work with CSS Grid Lines Using Grid Column Start and Grid Row Start by Ralph